|1. Definition of a

 Figure 1 : Screw conveyor principle drawing and key components

-Screw conveyors are usually placed below hoppers where they can convey horizontally the product to another process operation.
-When the conveying involves also a weighing, the screw conveyor is actually used as a dosing equipment.
+Auger conveyors are usually placed below hoppers where they can convey horizontally the product to another process operation.
+When the conveying involves also a weighing, the screw feeder is actually used as a dosing equipment.

 Screw conveyors can also introduce solids in a pneumatic conveying system.
 In most of the case, they are used in vacuum transport since there is no pressure problem, but some designs can also used to feed the product towards a pressure conveying line.
 For this particular purpose, the screw flight design must allow a compression of the solid so that the plug formed avoids the pressurized air of the conveying line to come back through the screw.
 This cannot be used for all products, thus, for pressure conveying, airlock rotary valves are usually preferred to screw conveyors for introducing the product.